statgenlmu/MethEvolSIM/README.md

 ## Parameter values

-The default parameter values used by MethEvolRSIM can be obtained using the function `get_model_parameters()`, that returns a data frame with the columns named as specified in the section “Model parameters”:
+The default parameter values used by MethEvolSIM can be obtained using the function `get_model_parameters()`, that returns a data frame with the columns named as specified in the section “Model parameters”: